 If you have scanned your engine computer to see what’s causing trouble and found the P0304 code, you might wonder what is going on and how to fix it.
 Thankfully, it doesn’t take a lot of troubleshooting to get to the bottom of this issue.

-In this guide, we look at the meanings of the P0304 trouble code.
-We also show you what might happen when this occurs and evaluate how to repair it.
+In this guide, I look at the meanings of the P0304 trouble code.
+I also show you what might happen when this occurs and evaluate how to repair it.

 Code P0304 Definition